googlezhang/play-dok/README.md

 ## Merge

-Field values to be merged on Applidok template are get from request parameters (query string or POST) and function parameters.
+Field values to be merged on Fudok template are get from request parameters (query string or POST) and function parameters.

 ```scala
 package controllers